-The NSW Office of the Director of Public Prosecutions (ODPP) prosecutes serious crimes under NSW law on behalf of the community.
+The Office of the Director of Public Prosecutions (ODPP) is the independent prosecuting authority of New South Wales (NSW).

-- trials in the District Court and the Supreme Court
+- trials and pleas of guilty in the District and Supreme Courts

-- appeals, in the District Court, Court of Criminal Appeal and High Court
+- appeals in the District Court, Court of Appeal, Court of Criminal Appeal and the High Court.